sakshamahluwalia/Web-Scraper/README.md

 ### Prerequisites

 A computer with python3 and pip3 installed.

 ### How to Run

 Open the terminal in the cloned folder.
 ```
 . install.sh
 python3 index.py
 ```
-This will run the script and create a csv file called, "Possibles.csv".
+The first command will install the dependencies required for the script to run and the second will create a csv file called, "Possibles.csv".

 ## Built With